WEEK 7: MapBox API

 document.querySelector("div").innerHTML = "Hello World";

-Sign-in to Mapbox.
+Sign in to Mapbox.
 You will need an API access token to configure maps.
-Just follow instructions.
+Follow the instructions on the site to get started.

 JSON (JavaScript Object Notation):